 Common failure modes

-Two gateways running simultaneously. ps aux | grep "alpi gateway" shows more than one pid.
-Happens after a failed reinstall.
-Fix: alpi gateway stop && pkill -f "alpi gateway start" && sleep 1 && alpi gateway start.
+Two daemons running simultaneously. ps aux | grep "alpi (" shows more than one alpi (daemon, …) entry.
+Usually after a failed reinstall, or after running alpi daemon start foreground while the supervisor was already running.
+Fix: pkill -f "alpi (daemon" && alpi daemon restart.

 Message didn't save to memory.
 Check the session file: jq '.turns[-1].tools' ~/.alpi/sessions/*.json — if no memory tool call landed, the model decided the signal wasn't worth a write.
 Inline-learning is LLM-driven; if you want a guaranteed capture, tell alpi explicitly ("remember that…").

-Telegram is silent. alpi logs --source gateway -n 100.
+Telegram is silent. alpi logs --source service -n 100.
 Expected to see inbound lines with [telegram] prefix.
 If nothing: bot token revoked, offset corrupted, or the daemon crashed. alpi doctor flags credential problems explicitly.